brandenvs/predict-diabetes/README.md

 To use this project, follow these steps:

 1. Clone the repository from [GitHub](https://github.com/BrandenSysoutHelloWorld/myBackpropNeuralNetwork).
-2. Ensure you have the necessary dependencies installed (TensorFlow, Pandas, etc.). *Alternatively you may use the requirments.txt file or the Dockerfile within this repo*
+2. Ensure you have the necessary dependencies installed (TensorFlow, Pandas, etc.).
+Alternatively, you may use the `requirements.txt` file or the Dockerfile within this repo.
 3. Download the dataset and place it in the `data` directory.
 4. Run the project scripts to preprocess the data and train the model.

-## Results

-After training the model, you can observe its performance, including the logarithmic loss and accuracy.
-The trained model is saved in the `models` directory and can be used for making predictions.
+Be sure to review the project documentation for detailed usage instructions.

 ## Challenges and Achievements

 This project is a comprehensive demonstration of training a neural network model using backpropagation.
 Achievements include achieving a prediction accuracy of 96%, efficient data preprocessing, and model training on a dataset with 11,000 medical records.
+Challenges encountered during the project are outlined in the project documentation.

 ## Author

 - Branden Van Staden

-## Acknowledgments

-I would like to acknowledge the contributions and resources that aided in successfully completing this challenging project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to explore the code, experiment with the dataset, and contribute to this project if you find areas for improvement.